twonirwana/DiscordDiceBot/README.md

 Add to Discord channel by following this link:
 [Bot invite link](https://discord.com/api/oauth2/authorize?client_id=812381127943782502&permissions=2048&scope=bot%20applications.commands)

+For questions and suggestions join me at the [Button Dice Roller Discord Server](https://discord.gg/e43BsqKpFr)

 The bot need permission to create application commands (which are needed to control the bot) and send message (for the dice buttons and results).